-A generation that understand and appreciates the importance of a healthy nature.
-Will help avoid making wrong decisions that harm the environments.
+A generation that understands and appreciates the importance of a healthy nature.
+Will help avoid making wrong decisions that harm the environment.
 The inventions and industrialization activities will be carried out with nature concerns in mind.

-This may not be possible to all schools.
-For instances, in places where poverty is very high.
-It may be difficult to explain about nature to a hungry kid.
-Or maybe suggest a game drive for such baby.
+This may not be possible for all schools.
+For instance, in places where poverty is very high.
+It may be difficult to explain nature to a hungry kid.
+Or maybe suggest a game drive for such a baby.